 Transform Your Cooking Experience: Kitchens of the Future

 The kitchen serves as the center of the home.
-It’s where you spend most of the family time, hang out, prepare your meals, relax.
+It’s where you spend most of the family time, hang out, prepare your meals and relax.
 But is it working for you?

 You’ve just come home after a full day of work and a long commute.
 Your partner and children of various ages have different needs: a quick dinner, a snack, a prepared lunch for the next day's school trip.
 Half the dishes are in the sink, the bread is not where it belongs and it’s hard to find the mayo in the refrigerator.

 Sound familiar?
 Is your kitchen working for you?
 Check out how the designs of the future will transform your kitchen from a cramped mess to an organized, spacious area perfect for family and friends to eat and work together.
 Learn about the designs, tools, appliances, and materials that enhance the kitchen as the center of your home.

 Kitchen Work Station

 Workstations organize your life based on an activity or function.
 For example, a prepping station near a large sink is a cook’s best friend.
 We put the chopping board, colander, knives, and all utilities within easy reach for convenient preparation, storage, and cleanup in one area.
 All these tools can be stored inside the sink workstation, moved around, and washed as needed.

 A baking station has all the trays, rollers, and baking goods stored in one location.
 If you have narrow cabinets, a tray organizer and pullout spice organizer will make the best use of the space.
 Place the flour, sugar, and other baking goods nearby so that you have all the goods in one place.

 Another useful trend is recycling stations with multiple trash storage options.
 As we recycle more and more of our trash, we’re starting to use multiple cabinets in a kitchen: one for organic substances, the other for disposal, and a third for plastic bottles.
 Trash separation makes disposal and recycling much easier and more convenient.